yanikkumar/ExpressJS/README.md

 # ExpressJS
-This incudes EJS i.e. express JS tester
+This incudes EJS i.e. express JS testing.
+How express works and how views work in nodejs